 5. ‘You Are My Sunshine’ by Johnny Cash

-Where would the world be without this classic, this easy guitar love song to end all easy guitar love songs?
+Where would the world be without this classic, this easy guitar love song to end all romantic guitar songs?
 Where would the ears of lovers be without the whispering of these sweet nothings for affirmation.
 With imagery and similes much inspired by many of the Romantic poets, this song plunders these modes of communication to deliver universal messages of love and candor.

 This song, however, was not one of Cash’s own.
 Like many other country artists, and much akin to the tradition in folk and jazz circles simultaneously, he was inclined towards covering other artists’ material as well as his own.
 Such is the tradition, that new life is breathed into often very old easy guitar love songs simply by virtue of their being resurrected in the flesh and voice of another.